Giskard-AI/giskard-hub/script-docs/hub/ui/index.rst

 Quickstart & Setup
 ====================

+**Giskard Hub is our enterprise platform for LLM agent testing with team collaboration and continuous red teaming.** The Hub provides a comprehensive user interface for performing LLM evaluations in production environments with enterprise-grade security and collaboration features.

 The Hub is the user interface from which you can perform LLM evaluations.
 It implements the following 4-step workflow:

 .. grid:: 1 1 2 2